Nutrition Gets Personal

 The easiest, cost-free way to upgrade your diet is to simply track how your body responds to certain foods.
 A combination of food journaling, mindful eating, and selective elimination can 10x your nutrition game while we all wait on more data about nutritional genomics.

-To kickstart your experiment, you could try out the Whole30 challenge for a gut reset, and build awareness about your dietary habits along the way.
+To kickstart your testing, you could try out the Whole30 challenge for a gut reset, and build awareness about your dietary habits along the way.
 As you add foods back into your daily mix (the Whole30 cuts out grains, many oils, and sweets), stay aware of how you feel and keep a record of your energy levels, brain fog, indigestion, and so on.
 As you recognize patterns, you can adjust for better mood and performance.

 That’s right, you just became your own biohacker.
 Come across any new info in the realm of personalized nutrition?
 Have a good approach to diet optimization?
 Share your wisdom with us on social media (@eatTGK) so we can pass it on to the whole TGK crew!